realworldocaml/book/en/concurrent-programming-with-async.md

 to leak memory, since you'll need to allocate space for the data that's been read in but not yet written out.

-Another memory leak you might be concerned with is the chain of deferreds that is built up as you go through the loop.
+You might also be concerned that the chain of deferreds that is built up as you go through the loop would lead to a memory leak.
 After all, this code constructs an ever-growing chain of binds, each of which creates a deferred.
 In this case, however, all of the deferreds should become determined precisely when the final deferred in the chain is determined, in this case, when the `Eof` condition is hit.
 Because of this, we could safely replace all of these deferreds with a single deferred.
-Async has logic to do just this, which is essentially a form of tail-call optimization.
+Async has logic to do just this, and so there's no memory leak after all.
+This is essentially a form of tail-call optimization, lifted to the Async monad.

 `copy_blocks` provides the logic for handling a client connection, but we still need to set up a server to receive such connections and dispatch to `copy_blocks`.
-For this, we'll use Async's `Tcp` module, which has a collection of utilities for creating simple TCP clients and servers.
+For this, we'll use Async's `Tcp` module, which has a collection of utilities for creating TCP clients and servers.

 ```frag
 ((typ ocaml)(name async/echo.ml)(part 1))